 A $150 damage deposit will be collected in addition to housing-fee payment.
 If there is no damage to the room or residence, this charge will be returned to the student in full.

-Program fees do not include airfare, cost of transportation to/from airport, meals while in Oakland, and health/travel insurance.
+Program fees do not include meals, airfare, cost of transportation to/from airport, and health/travel insurance.

-The tuition balance; registration, housing, and damage deposit are due on or before May 15, 2015.
+The tuition balance; registration, housing, and damage deposit are due on or before May 15.
+It is not possible to pay for this program in WebAdvisor.
+Please fill out the payment form and send it to Laura Robinson.
 A $25 late fee may be charged in the event the balance is received after May 15.

 Important: Failure to submit the program fee on or before May 15 may lead to the loss of the student’s place in the program.